-When you use the nco sql or isql command to start the SQL interactive interface, you can specify a number of command-line options to modify the configuration.
-You can run the nco_sql or isql command from the \$NCHOME/omnibus/bin directory.
+When you use the nco\sql or isql command to start the SQL interactive interface, you can specify a number of command-line options to modify the configuration.
+The SQL interactive interface also has a file input option that you can use to read SQL commands from a file.

+You can run the nco\sql or isql command from the \$NCHOME/omnibus/bin directory.